 Among the System documents is the R&D&i Policy, a declaration of intent regarding the future management and approach of this Biodonostia HRI strategic process and which, as a requirement of the Standard, must be made available to interested parties external to the Institute.

-The Innovation Support Unit, through its participation in the Medical Technology Innovation Network (ITEMAS), aims to boost translational research by generating innovation in the non-pharmacological sector of medical and health technologies and material, as regards equipment, devices, reagents, materials and ICT in healthcare.
+The Innovation Support Unit, through its participation in the Medical Technology Innovation Network (ITEMAS), known from 2021 as Revitalisation and innovation of the industrial capacities of the NHS and their effective transfer to the production-sector, aims to boost translational research by generating innovation in the non-pharmacological sector of medical and health technologies and material, as regards equipment, devices, reagents, materials and ICT in healthcare.
 Nowadays the Biodonostia HRI takes part in the ITEMAS Management Board whose role is to support the network Coordinator on its key duties.

 The Institute, through the Innovation Support Unit, has taken part in the Trans-border Network for Biomedical Research of the Pyrenees, REFBIO II, funded by POCTEFA (European Union Programme for Territorial Co-operation INTERREG V-A Spain-France-Andorra) aimed at promoting sustainable development of the border territory of the three countries.